This post may contain affiliate links. Read our disclosure policy here.

 Simple Tips for Living on Next to Nothing

-While they might be inspiration stories for someone.
-It seems when you read the story, most of the time the family comes into a large sum of money from selling something or something similar.
+While they might be inspirational stories for someone.
+When you read the story, most of the time, the family gets a large sum of money from selling something or something similar.
 So what happens if you don’t have a yacht that you inherited that you can sell?
-Or how about when you have a family of hungry mouths to feed and you don’t live where you can make $100k a year?
+Or how about when you have a family of hungry mouths to feed and don’t live where you can make $100k a year?

 I’ve been there.
-If you are new to LHL you may not have read my story yet or perhaps it’s been a while so I will give you a refresher.
+If you are new to LHL, you may not have read my story yet, or perhaps it’s been a while, so I will give you a refresher.

 My hubby and I were married when we were barely 19.
 We had 2 big cross-country moves in the first 3 months of marriage.
-After we settled into a rental (which we exchanged part of the rent for work), we were not doing well.
-It was 2008 and jobs were hard to come by in our area in the middle of winter.
+After we settled into a rental (in which we exchanged part of the rent for work), we were not doing well.
+It was 2008, and jobs were hard to come by in our area in the middle of winter.